702ph/SpectralClusteringTools.jl/README.md

 *Tools for Spectral Clustering.*

 A package for creating test data and providing functions to facilitate clustering analysis.
+The implemented methods follow the approach outlined in A Tutorial on Spectral Clustering by Ulrike von Luxburg (2007).
+Additionally, the self-tuning spectral clustering technique is based on the methodology described in Self-Tuning Spectral Clustering by Zelnik-Manor & Perona (2004).
+This allows users to experiment with different clustering scenarios and effectively visualize results.

 ## Package Features